ikoote1/To-Do-List-with-Webpack/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features you will add to the project.
+>  1 - 3 features to be added to the project.

 - [ ] **Comment windows**
 - [ ] **Steps to finish activity window**